 What exactly does that mean?
 Simply put, it means those people retiring from the workforce may not have the money necessary to maintain the standard of living they have become used to during their working years.

 On a personal level, that can have a range of implications.
 For many, it may mean cutting back on luxuries, entertainment and activities, or travel they had hoped for in later years.
 For others, it may mean adjusting to lower-income living and, perhaps, relying on government-assistance.
+(Calculator: How much do I need for retirement?)

 In turn, more people needing help in their later years is a development that has consequences for society, as community resources and support programs would take a greater share of taxes and other government generated revenue.